JorySchossau/build/README.md

 * Performs parallel builds based on total available cores
 * Automatically Discovers and uses the available compiler: Visual Studio, GCC, Clang, whichever is available
 * Provided as C source code
-* Only a C compmiler is needed
+* Only a C compiler is needed
 * Compiles with a single CLI script on any computer

 ### QuickStart